iMaary/nvim/README.md

 ```
 ###### set LTS nodejs version

-Here is 16 but it can be whatever lts version is installed in your enviroment.
+Here is v16.15.0 but it can be whatever lts version is installed in your enviroment.
 ```bash
 nvm use 16
 ```

 ###### uninstall older nodejs version

-Here is 16 but it can be whatever older version is installed in your enviroment.
+Here is v10.2.0 but it can be whatever older version is installed in your enviroment.
 ```bash
 nvm uninstall v10.2.0
 ```
+It will to ensure your terminal always opens in a updated version.

 ###### clangd for C/C++ programming language
 ```bash